-Liverpool’s chances of winning this season’s Champions League have dramatically decreased in the wake of Virgil van Dijk’s long-term injury, according to their faltering betting odds.
+Liverpool’s chances of retaining the Premier League title have decreased by 11.3% in the wake of Virgil van Dijk’s long-term injury, according to their faltering betting odds.

 The Dutch centre-half, who has been instrumental in the rise of the Reds ever since his £75million move from Southampton in January 2018, is due to undergo knee surgery following Liverpool’s 2-2 draw with Everton on Saturday.